Laufire/kiss/Notes.md

 	* Item should be a constructor function.

 	* Item's children should be inside the item element.

+	* Passing 'undefined' values to the item constructors will cause the properties to be missed pass '{}' instead.

 	### O\_O.value
 	* The 'change' is triggered only when the new value doesn't '**===**' the old value.